-Baidu is Google’s number one rival (link to the old article).
+Baidu is Google’s number one rival.
 It is the primary search engine in China and is, therefore, the first choice when it comes to promoting one’s brand in Mainland China.

 We have already mentioned the importance of Baidu in your Chinese marketing strategy, and how you could get into this gigantic market quickly.
 But do you know what Baidu PPC is?
 Here we will briefly explain what you need to be able to enter this new world and some little advice.

 Baidu PPC is a Pay-Per-Click ad that appears on the top of Baidu search engine results pages.
 It is a form of Search Engine Marketing (SEM).
 Baidu PPC is the most effective and fastest way to reach your audience and is the advertising most used.